levand/immuconf/README.md

 be a colon-delimited list of config file paths.

-If there is neither an `.immuconf.edn` file nor an `IMMUCONF_CFG` environment variable (or if the config map returned by either has now keys), the system will throw an error.
+If there is neither an `.immuconf.edn` file nor an `IMMUCONF_CFG` environment variabl, the system will throw an error.

 #### Get

 The only other public function in the API is `immuconf.config/get`.
-Its first argument is a config map, any additional arguments are keys (as would be passed to `clojure.core/get-in`.
+Its first argument is a config map, any additional arguments are keys (as would be passed to `clojure.core/get-in`).

 ```clojure
 (immuconf.config/get my-cfg :database :uri)